MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/windows-updates-add-new-ntlm-pass-through-authentication-protections.md

 If authentications over an RODC secure channel trust fail, contact Microsoft support for this issue because there are no mitigation methods.

 If PDC trust scanner fails, the mitigation depends on specific context.
-For example, DCs in a trusted forest aren't granted LDAP query permissions on the Configuration naming context (NC) of the trusting forest.
+For example, DCs in a trusted forest aren't granted LDAP query permissions to the Configuration naming context (NC) of the trusting forest.
 The mitigation is to grant the permissions.

 ## Frequently asked questions (FAQs)